PowerShell/ProjectMercury/shell/ShellCopilot.OpenAI.Agent/README.md

 ### GPTs

-GPTs are different registrations of deployments of models that may have different fields associated with the model.
-For example perhaps you want to have two different GPTs, one that is a PowerShell expert that you add prompting to it and another that is a Python expert with prompting associated with it.
-GPTs and which active GPT are defined in the agent config file.
+A GPT is a registered instance of an LLM that's configured for a specific use case.
+For example, you might want to have two different GPTs: one that's a PowerShell expert and another that's a Python expert.
+GPTs are defined in the agent config file.

-You can configure the agent by running `/agent config openai-gpt` to open up the configuration file in your default editor.
+To configure the agent, run `/agent config openai-gpt` to open up the configuration file in your default editor.
 The default sample config file contains the following:

 ```json
 {